 Through the Neckarenztal pipeline, we can sustainably increase the security of supply in Baden-Württemberg and in particular in the Ludwigsburg/Enzkreis region for both gas and electricity – also at peak load times.

 In addition to this, connection to the west European transmission system via Trans Europa Naturgas Pipeline (TENP) is secured and improved by connecting to the Nordschwarzwald pipeline.
 Construction of the Neckarenztal pipeline began near the community of Wiernsheim at the beginning of March 2022 and will be continued eastwards via Eberdingen, Vaihingen a. d.
 Enz, Oberriexingen, Sachsenheim and Bietigheim-Bissingen to south of Löchgau.
-The new pipeline should start operating in 2022.
+The new pipeline was put into operation in December 2022.
+Work to restore areas is scheduled for completion at the end of 2023.

 terranets bw complies with all legal and official stipulations regarding environmental protection and avoiding or minimising the impact of construction on citizens as well as the farming industry.